thenativeweb/eventsourcingdb-client-dotnet/README.md

 await container.StopAsync();
 ```

+Optionally, you might provide a `CancellationToken` to the `StartAsync` and `StopAsync` methods.

-To check if the test container is running, call the `IsRunning` function:
+To check if the test container is running, call the `IsRunning` method:

 ```csharp
 var isRunning = container.IsRunning();